madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 The polynomial regression eventually drastically overfits, even to this simple one dimensional data set.

-There are other issues with polynomial regression; for example, it is inherently non-local, changing the value of \(y\) at one point in the training set can affect the fit of the polynomial at data points very far away, resulting in tight coupling across the space of our data (often referred to as **rigidity**).
+There are other issues with polynomial regression; for example, it is inherently non-local, changing the value of $$y$$ at one point in the training set can affect the fit of the polynomial at data points very far away, resulting in tight coupling across the space of our data (often referred to as **rigidity**).
 You can get a feel for this by playing around with the interactive [scatterplot somoothers](http://madrury.github.io/smoothers/) app hosted on this site.

 The methods we will lay out in the rest of this post will go some way to alleviate these issues with polynomial regression, and serve as superior solutions to the same underlying problems.